The Katherine S. and James K. Lau Graduate Fellowship in Climate Equity

 For academic semester fellowship:

-Fellowship awards will provide a $14,500 stipend plus full tuition and fee remission for fall semester 2021 (funding for future semesters will be available from future calls).
+Fellowship awards will provide a $17,500 stipend and/or full tuition and fee remission for fall semester 2022 (funding for future semesters will be available from future calls) or spring semester 2023.
 Modest research expenses (≤$2,500) may also be included in the request.

 Students may apply for both summer and fall semester fellowships.